A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Shifted symplectic structures

 $\textbf{Crit}(\phi)$ has a canonical $(-1)$-shifted symplectic structure by Lagrangian intersection theorem of \cite[Thm.~0.5]{PTVV}.
 The natural embedding is a $(-1)$-shifted Lagrangian fibration \cite[Rmk.~3.12]{Gra}. \end{example}

-The reason we are interested in Lagrangian fibrations is that by composing a Lagrangian with it, we obtain a (relative) shifted symplectic structure. \begin{lemma} Let $A$ be a derived Artin stack and $L \stackrel{f}{\to} M \stackrel{\pi}{\to} B$ be maps of derived Artin stacks (over $A$) locally of finite presentations.
+\begin{lemma} Let $A$ be a derived Artin stack and $L \stackrel{f}{\to} M \stackrel{\pi}{\to} B$ be maps of derived Artin stacks (over $A$) locally of finite presentations.
 Assume $f$ has an $n$-shifted Lagrangian structure relative to $A$ and $\pi$ has an $n$-shifted Lagrangian fibration structure relative to $A$.
 Then $\pi\circ f: L\to B$ has an induced $(n-1)$-shifted symplectic structure. \end{lemma} \begin{proof} This is a relative version of \cite[Prop.~1.10]{Saf}.
 We have a homotopy pullback diagram

 Note that $L\times_A B \to M\times_A B $ and $M\to M\times_A B$ have $n$-shifted Lagrangian structures relative to $B$.
-As Lagrangian intersection, we know $L\to B$ has an induced $(n-1)$-shifted symplectic structure. \end{proof} As a consequence, we have: \begin{prop} Fix $P\in K_c^{\mathrm{num}} (Y)$ and $P_D:=P|_D\in K_c^{\mathrm{num}} (D)$.
+As Lagrangian intersection, we know $L\to B$ has an induced $(n-1)$-shifted symplectic structure. \end{proof} As a consequence, we have: \begin{prop} Fix $P\in K_{c, \leq \dim_{\mathbb{C}}Y-2}^{\mathrm{num}} (Y)$ and $P_D:=P|_D\in K_c^{\mathrm{num}} (D)$.
 Assume the shifted symplectic stack $\textbf{\emph{Hilb}}^{P_D}(D)$ admits a Lagrangian fibration structure $\textbf{\emph{Hilb}}^{P_D} (D)\to W$, then its composition with $r_{\calD\to \calY}$ \eqref{rest map2}:

-has an induced $(1-\dim_{\mathbb{C}}D)$-shifted symplectic structure. \end{prop} \begin{remark} There are many quasi-projective Calabi-Yau 3-folds $D$ satisfying that the classical truncation $\Hilb^{P_D} (D):=t_0(\textbf{Hilb}^{P_D} (D))$ is a global critical locus and the ambient space and regular function have canonical choice given by the so-called \textit{quivers with potentials} \cite{DWZ, Gin, KS2}.
-It is interesting to know whether the description can be enhanced to the derived level. \end{remark} \begin{example} When $D=\mathbb{C}^3$, it is believed that one has an equivalence of $(-1)$-shifted symplectic derived scheme:
+has an induced $(1-\dim_{\mathbb{C}}D)$-shifted symplectic structure. \end{prop} \begin{remark} There are many quasi-projective Calabi-Yau 3-folds $D$ satisfying that the classical truncation $\Hilb^{P_D} (D):=t_0(\textbf{Hilb}^{P_D} (D))$ is a global critical locus and the ambient space and regular function have canonical choice given by the so-called \textit{quivers with potentials} \cite{DWZ, Gin, KS2}. \end{remark} \begin{example} When $D=\mathbb{C}^3$, it is believed that one has an equivalence of $(-1)$-shifted symplectic derived scheme:

 Here $W$ is the non-commutative Hilbert scheme:

 and $\phi$ is the potential function:

 By Example \ref{ex of lag fib}, $\textbf{Hilb}^n(D)\to W$ then has a Lagrangian fibration structure. \end{example}